irishgordo/harvester-wiki/misc-replace-kubevirt-images.md

 ## Steps

-1. Make sure you are using a Harvester v1.1.1 cluster.
+1. Make sure you are running a Harvester v1.1.1 cluster.
 2. SSH into a control-plane node and become root.
 3. Run the following command to patch the `virt-handler` pods: